-Aleyna Brown is a recording, mixing, and mastering engineer currently based in Denton, TX.
+Aleyna Brown is a recording, mixing, and mastering engineer based in Dallas, TX.
 Aleyna is AVID-certified in Pro Tools and trained in many control surfaces, consoles, analog gear, and digital audio software.
-She is currently a staff engineer for professional studio in Tallahassee, Florida: The Shire.
-And she is the Lead Engineer for the University of North Texas College of Music Lab Studio.
+She engineers for several studios including The Shire in Tallahassee, FL and Valley of the Kings in Dallas, TX.
+Aleyna is also Adjunct Professor of Music Industry Studies at the University of Texas - Arlington where she teaches Digital Music Technologies.
+She previously worked as Lead Engineer for the University of North Texas College of Music Lab Studio, where she managed the recording studio, gear, staff and student tutorials, and led summer recording workshops.

 Also during her degree, Aleyna completed an internship at Tallahassee Recording in 2017.
 As an intern, Aleyna assisted with voiceover recording sessions, waveform editing with Peak Pro, and backing track composition for in-house media production work.
 She served as assistant engineer in recording a single by 4-time Gold album artist Billy Dean, on his album “Billy Dean & Friends: Gospel Favorites,” in collaboration with the Tallahassee Boys Choir.